 “This firmly planted CPG food and beverage as the No. 1 online CPG department as of 2020, overtaking health and beauty,” Elizabeth Buchanan, Head of Consumer Intelligence for North America at NielsenIQ, explained.
 “Food and beverage, as we know, had been slower to gain traction online, but the unique circumstances in 2020 left many [consumers] without other viable options.
 The desire to avoid crowds or queues at checkout, restrictions on store hours — vary significantly, an abrupt change in people’s daily patterns meant that ecommerce for grocery went from sort of niche to necessary.”

-While vaccines briefly helped restore a semblance of pre-pandemic times, the advent of the Delta variant has threatened a full recovery and shaken confidence in the supply chain.
+While vaccines briefly helped restore a semblance of pre-pandemic times, the advent of the Delta variant threatened a full recovery and sent aftershocks throughout the supply chain.
 Rising commodity prices haven’t helped, as they’ve pushed retail prices higher.
 As a result, some retailers fear rising inflation even more than COVID right now.

 Finally, shipping costs remain steep as ocean freight picks up the slack of reduced air freight capacity.
 Some experts don’t expect a reprieve from shortages or long lead times anytime soon.